UCSC-VLAA/EVP/README.md

 ## Train/Test for non-CLIP Model

 We propose a simple pre-processing step to match the pre-trained classes and the downstream classes.
-You can get the correspondence:
+You can get the corresponding index:
 ```bash
 python get_index.py
 ```